ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 **Link aggregation**:
-The link aggregation can be used to combine multiple network connections in parallel in order to increase throughput beyond what a single connection could sustain.
-To implement the link aggregation, the OpenFlow group table can be used to split the traffic.
+The link aggregation can be used to combine multiple network connections in parallel to increase throughput beyond what a single connection could sustain.
+The OpenFlow group table is used to split the traffic and implement the link aggregation.

 OpenFlow groups were introduced in OpenFlow 1.1 as a way to perform more complex operations on packets that cannot be defined within a flow alone.
 Each group receives packets as input and performs any OpenFlow actions on these packets.
-The power of a group is that it contains separate lists of actions, and each individual action list is referred to as an OpenFlow bucket.
+The power of a group is that it contains separate lists of actions, and each action list is referred to as an OpenFlow bucket.
 There are different types of groups, and the *select* group type can be used to perform link aggregation.
 Each bucket in a select group has an assigned weight, and each packet that enters the group is sent to a single bucket.
-The bucket selection algorithm is undefined and is dependent on the switch's implementation (the |ofslib| library implements the weighted round robin algorithm).
+The bucket selection algorithm is undefined and is dependent on the switch's implementation (the
+|ofslib| library implements the weighted round robin algorithm).

 In the proposed network topology, the QoS controller configures both the border and the aggregation switches to perform link aggregation over the two